mongodb/docs/source/reference/commands.rst

                            the end of the function.
-This option is only possible when the entire result set will fit within the :ref:`maximum size of a BSON document
+This option is only possible when the entire result set will fit within the :ref:`maximum size of a BSON document <limit-bson-document-size>`.
-                           <limit-maximum-bson-document-size>`.
-When
-                           performing map-reduce jobs on secondary
+                           When performing map-reduce jobs on
-                           members of replica sets, this is the only available option.
+                           secondary members of replica sets, this is the only available option.

    .. seealso:: ":func:`mapReduce()`" and ":term:`map-reduce`."